 Rosarito Surf Spot Overview

-In this section, find out what it’s like surfing Rosarito beach.
+In this section, find out what it’s like surfing Rosarito beach aka Playas de Rosarito.

 To begin, Rosarito beach stretches from the pier in front of Rosarito Beach Hotel to the edge of the condo towers to the North.
 In between, you will find shifting sandbars creating peaks (some better than others) up and down the beach.
 Generally, the best sandbars are found either where the river spills out into the surf or directly in front of the pier.
 In fact, surfing Rosarito beach pier is really the gem of this region.

 You can surf both sides of the pier.
 Rights will break off the South side while lefts occasionally peel from the North side.
-It’s unusual when pier surfing allows you to surf on both sides.
+It’s unusual when pier surfing allows you to surf on both sides, making this spot unique.

 In terms of size, surfing Rosarito beach will max out for any surf overhead.
 The flat, West facing direction of the beach often creates closeouts on large surf.
 As such, wind swells or combo swells are usually your best bet.

-In conclusion, surfing Rosarito beach is best on a medium size combo swell and also at the pier will have the most consistent waves and best wave quality.
+In conclusion, surfing Rosarito beach is best on a medium size combo swell and I recommend surfing off the pier will for the most consistent waves and best wave quality.
 Overall though, surfing should take a backseat to partying through the tequila soaked dance floors at places like Papas & Beer.

 Surfing Rosarito Beach Quick Facts